 Similarly, you can use your business plan to help build support from local municipal officials and community organizations.
 A professionally designed and elegant business plan goes a long way.

-As an added benefit, you may be able to use parts of your business plan in your license application.
+As an added benefit, you may be able to use parts of your business plan in your New York cannabis license application.

 Step 8 – Raise Capital from Investors